JanisLeja96/Pokerhand-evaluator/README.md

 # Texas Holdem Hand Comparison Tool

+## Usage

-To run this tool, use App.ts.
+To run this tool, use App.ts

-The input is to be read from the standard input in the form of:
+Input must be given in the following format:

 ```
 <5 board cards> <hand 1> <hand 2> <...> <hand N>
 ```